 Peaches are in season, so each person also gets one peach a day.

 Plan your menu!
-It is difficult to put together together a plan for the first time.
+It is difficult to put together a plan for the first time.
 But once you get the basic gist, it’s super easy to recreate with different foods.

 Stretch each food as far as you can.